 Our Pumpkin Cottage and our Blue Cottage each sleep 4 people, (or 6 people if 2 don’t mind sleeping on the floor and being crowded.)
 They each have running hot and cold water, a propane cooktop, and a wood stove for heat.
 If you use our Cottages, we expect campers to have their own sleeping bags.
 We have beds with mattresses.
 If you would like to have clean bedding, there is an extra fee for pillows, blankets, sheets and towels for $12.00 per person.
 Please let us know in advance.

-If you are camping in one of our Meadow Camps, our Riverview Maple or Riverview Pepperwood Camps or our River Teepee, you may want to bring your camper van or smaller RV to the campsite.
-Depending on the size of your vehicle, you may be able to park in the meadow, next to your camp, or up at the main house, and pitch your tent in the site you’ve reserved.
+If you are camping in our Deer Meadow, Morning Meadow or Orchard Meadow Camps, our Maple River or Grotto River Camps or in our Romantic Tipi, you can drive your vehicle to the campsite.
+If you're driving an RV or vehicle too large for the campsite, you can park in the meadow, and pitch your tent in the site you’ve reserved.